We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - 1/8 cup filtered water

-Dilute the pomegranate juice with equal parts water, and make sure the steeped tea has cooled before combining ingredients in a spray bottle.
+Make sure the steeped tea has cooled before combining ingredients in a spray bottle.
 Store in the refrigerator.

 8. Dry skin